azsdk/azsdk-docs/00c-Addressing-Control-Failures/Readme.md

 Get-AzSDKAzureServicesSecurityStatus -SubscriptionId $subscriptionId -ResourceTypeName AppService -ResourceNames $resourceName -ControlIds $controlId
  ```

-*Scenario 2: I have multiple Storage Accounts in my subscription which are used for logging purposes.
+*Scenario 2: Our application uses multiple Storage Accounts, out of which some of them are used for logging purposes.
 For all such Storage Accounts my business is fine with LRS scheme.
 How can i attest those?*

 In this scenario, the customer has already ran the kit and found out that for multiple Storage Accounts (which are currently being used for logging) 'Azure_Storage_Deploy_Use_Geo_Redundant' ControlId is failing.
 Their business is ok to not enable GRS for such storage account.
 User wants to attest all such storage accounts, and capture his justification with AzSDK.